American Express Purchase Protection: How It Works in 2026

 If an eligible item is stolen, broken, or in some cases lost during that window, you can file a claim and get reimbursed up to the policy limits.
 It is essentially short-term insurance baked into your card.

-Unlike extended warranty, purchase protection covers damage and theft, not manufacturer defects.
+Unlike Amex's extended warranty benefit, which doubles the manufacturer's coverage against defects, purchase protection covers damage and theft, not manufacturer defects.
 The two benefits are related but separate.
 If you ever change your mind about a buy that is not damaged, credit card return protection is the cousin benefit to know about.

 Coverage Limits (as of May 2026)